PingerSurprise/VrcLovenseConnect/README.md

 # VRCLovenseConnect
-VRCLovenseConnect is a .NET implementation of the Lovense Connect API and Buttplug.io to synchronize **any connected toy** with a VRChat avatar through OSC messages.
+VRCLovenseConnect is a .NET implementation of the Lovense Connect API and Buttplug.io to synchronize **any connected toy** with an avatar through OSC messages.

-# Disclaimer
-**It does NOT use mods to function, so it won't get blocked by EAC**.
-Though keep in mind that this tool, if used in Public and Friends+ worlds, goes against VRChat's terms of service.
-The creator of this program is not held responsible for any ban.

 # NEW!
 Prefabs for an easy DPS-compatible setup available [here](https://github.com/PingerSurprise/VrcLovenseConnect/releases/download/v0.4.5-beta/VRCLC_Prefabs.unitypackage)!
 Just drop both VRCLC_Penetrator prefabs in your penetrator object, and both VRCLC_Orifice prefabs in your orifice object(s), adjust the radius to your penetrator's length and your avatar is ready!
 More details in the DPS section.

 ## What does it do exactly?
-With the power of **OSC** and **Avatar Dynamics**, your avatar sends values between 0.0 and 1.0 to this program through UDP.
+With the power of **OSC**, your avatar sends values between 0.0 and 1.0 to this program through UDP.
 This value is converted and transferred to either a Buttplug.io compatible toy through Bluetooth, or to a phone with the Lovense Connect app within the same network through HTTP, which will transfer commands to each connected toys.

 It has been tested to be **accurate**, **lightweight** and **fast**.
 OSC is so fast indeed that I had to set a limit of processed messages to have less delay.